 Check out a Sample Application

 Want to be doubly sure you have everything?
 Click here for a sample application to see exactly what applying will be like.
 Note that this is just a sample though, and we won’t accept it as your application.
-We accept only electronic applications be accepted for application to our scholarship as we accept only electronic applications.
+We accept only electronic applications for our scholarship.

 The Coca-Cola Scholars Foundation is committed to aiding as many students as we can.
 However, due to the large number of applications and our limited resources, we are able to award only a small percentage of students scholarships.
 To aid in the quest for financial aid, we’re happy to share the following list of scholarship resources.